 Our school assemblies and whole school events are often linked to the PSHEE curriculum and are followed up with related, in class, tasks which enable children to have a broad range of experiences throughout their school life.

 We encourage children to demonstrate and apply the British Values of democracy, tolerance, mutual respect, rule of law and liberty to their daily lives.
 We enable them to have a healthy outlook towards school and an increased awareness of mental well-being.
 As a result, children will be able to achieve success across the wider curriculum.

-Naomi Lewis is our PSHE Leader, who you can speak to to find out more about how we teach our PSHE Curriculum at Nova.
+Anna Morris is our PSHE Leader, who you can speak to to find out more about how we teach our PSHE Curriculum at Nova.